Æ

 John Riddle

-john-riddleIt is with deep sadness that we announce the passing of John Riddle, a cherished member of the Bruyère family, who left us last month.
+Headshot of John RiddleIt is with deep sadness that we announce the passing of John Riddle, a cherished member of the Bruyère Health family, who left us last month.
 John was a dedicated and passionate leader, serving as Chair of the Quality Committee, Treasurer, and ultimately, as Board Chair.
 His commitment to our mission was unwavering, and his contributions have left a lasting impact on our organization.

 John's legacy is one of excellence, compassion, and dedication to improving the lives of those we serve.
 His leadership was instrumental during his time as Chair of the Audit and Resource Management Committee, a role in which he was greatly respected by his peers, who had the privilege of working closely with him.